Scrum for Data Science

 This approach allows teams to relax many of the Scrum practices that might impede progress.
 However, as a very simple approach, Kanban teams will need to define a lot of additional practices to successfully deliver a project.

+Alternatively, Jeff and Alex defined a new framework in 2019 specifically aimed for data science teams.
 Data Driven Scrum incorporates some of the key concepts of Scrum, and also addresses the key challenges that arise when using Scrum in a data science context.

 Learn More